Urethral Cancer: The Basics

 The urethra is the tube in your body that is connected to your bladder.
 It removes urine from the bladder and out of the body.
 Urethral cancer is cancer of the urethra.
 It starts when cells start to grow out of control and form a tumor.
 There are different types of urethral cancer that are named for the type of cells that are cancerous.
 They are:

 Cancer that has spread from the urethra to some other part of the body is called metastatic cancer.

-The risk factors can include:
+The risk factors may be:

 - History of bladder cancer.

-Currently, there are no screening tests for urethral cancer.
+There are no screening tests for urethral cancer.

 Signs of Urethral Cancer